Columbia River drainage basin: Description

-Common usage
+Washington region

 Residents of the area surrounding the confluence of the Columbia and Snake rivers—a region centering on the Tri-Cities, Washington metropolitan area—use the term "Columbia Basin" to refer to their own, much smaller region.
 This usage is roughly synonymous with the Columbia Plateau or roughly equivalent to the relatively unforested area bounded by the Cascades, Blue, Wallowa, and Rocky mountain ranges and the Okanagan Highland.
 This sense of the term Columbia Basin has expanded from its early focus on the land irrigated by Grand Coulee Dam and the Columbia Basin Project to include other irrigation districts such as the Yakima and Walla Walla valleys.
 The area includes valuable farmland that has excellent soil profile and underlying silty loess.
 At its center is the Pasco Basin, an area roughly double the size of, and fully containing, the Hanford Site.

+Oregon region

+Many major rivers that flow through Oregon are tributaries of the Columbia River, including the Umatilla River and John Day River in northeastern Oregon.
+The largest tributaries from the south are the Deschutes River in Central Oregon, which provides much of the drainage on the eastern side of the Cascade Range, and the Willamette River, which flows between the Oregon Coast Range and the Cascade Range.
+The Willamette accounts for 12 to 15 percent of the Columbia's flow, and the basin that contains two-thirds of Oregon's population, including the state capital, Salem, Oregon, and the state's largest city, Portland, Oregon which surrounds the Willamette's mouth at the Columbia.

+History

+When Lewis and Clark explored the region in the early 19th century, huge numbers of fish (salmon) returned to spawn every year.
+"The multitudes of this fish are almost inconceivable," Clark wrote in the autumn of 1805.
+At that time, the Columbia and its tributaries provided 12935 mi of pristine river habitat.
+In the early 20th century, the government and private interests began constructing dams on the tributaries of the Columbia River to provide water for irrigation or flood control.
+The federal dams on the Columbia and Snake Rivers devastated salmon runs, inundated Columbia River Basin Tribes villages and burial grounds, and deprived tribal members of the ability to exercise traditional ways of life.